No items found.

 What is Post-Concussion Syndrome?

-Post-Concussion Syndrome (PCS) occurs when symptoms persist beyond the normal recovery period.
-PCS is generally diagnosed after 14 days in adults or 4 weeks in children.
-Between 10% and 30% of people who experience a concussion develop prolonged symptoms.
+Post-concussion syndrome (PCS) occurs when symptoms persist beyond the normal recovery period.
+The term “post-concussion syndrome” is generally used when symptoms persist for more than 4 weeks, in both adults andchildren.¹ Between 10 and 30 percent of people with concussions develop prolonged symptoms.

 Why do symptoms persist?